BNSF oil train derails in rural Illinois; two cars aflame

 For a graphic go to: link.reuters.com/daf34w

-Reporting by Edward McAllister and Catherine Ngai; editing by Chris Reese, G Crosse and Christian Plumb
+Reporting by Edward McAllister and Catherine Ngai; editing by Chris Reese, G Crosse, Christian Plumb and Diane Craft